 One of the featured players in AEW, “Hangman” Adam Page, has a notable look that goes along with his outlaw cowboy gimmick, making this look above seem more out of place than it usually would!

 This shot is from 2011 for a promo in CWF Mid-Atlantic years before becoming a familiar name.

 WATCH: A young Adam Page cuts a promo for CWF Mid-Atlantic

 8. Brodie Lee / Luke Harper With Short Hair

-Brodie Lee looks formal, friendly, and not intimidating, which is the complete opposite of how he has presented himself as a wrestler!
+Brodie Lee looked formal, friendly, and not intimidating, which is the complete opposite of how he presented himself as a wrestler!

 Lee’s origins as a wrestler began in the backyard wrestling scene.
 One of Lee’s first opponents and early influences in his career was an unlikely name that was a prominent, memorable jobber in WWE’s ECW on Sci-Fi during 2008 — Colin Delaney!